-Lady Kitty Mary Maryann's servant has smuggled a cauldron of slimy black eels into the citadel, and asks that the PCs dump the eels into the water when no one else is around.
-The lady can't wait for what happens when Fionn takes his next swim in the morning, surrounded by a dozen nipping eels.
-The lady and her servant assure the PCs that once the prank happens,
+Lady Kitty Mary Maryann's servant has smuggled a cauldron of slimy black eels into the citadel, and asks that the heroes dump the eels into the water when no one else is around.
+The lady can't wait for what happens when Fionn takes his next swim in the morning, surrounded by nipping eels.
+The lady and her servant assure the heroes that once the prank happens, the

-Electric Eels
+Electric Eels Critical Enemy